Murder of Janet Acosta: Murder

 On April 25, 2000, Janet Acosta, a 49-year-old production worker at the Miami Herald, was abducted during her lunch break and murdered by Tanzi.
 The crime, which spanned from Miami to the Florida Keys, involved a brutal assault, kidnapping, robbery, and sexual battery, culminating in Acosta's strangulation in Cudjoe Key.

-On the day of the attack, Janet Acosta was sitting in her van reading a book under a shaded tree at the Japanese Rock Gardens on Watson Island in Miami during her lunch hour.
-Tanzi, then 23-years-old and stranded in Miami, approached the vehicle, asking for a cigarette and the time.
+On the day of the attack, Acosta was sitting in her van reading a book under a shaded tree at the Japanese Rock Gardens on Watson Island in Miami during her lunch hour.
+Tanzi, 23 years old and stranded in Miami, approached the vehicle, asking for a cigarette and the time.
 When Acosta was distracted, Tanzi repeatedly punched her in the face, forced his way into the van, and threatened her with a razor blade.

 Tanzi drove the van to Homestead, Florida, where he stopped at a gas station.
 There, he bound and gagged Acosta using rope and a towel he found in her van.
 He stole $53 in cash and her bank card.
 According to court records, Tanzi also sexually battered Acosta, forcing her to perform oral sex but stopping because her teeth had been loosened during the initial beating.

 From Homestead, Tanzi drove south into the Florida Keys, arriving in Tavernier around 5:15 p.m.
 He used Acosta's bank card to withdraw money from her account and then stopped at a hardware store to purchase duct tape and razor blades.
 He continued driving to an isolated area on Cudjoe Key.
 There, Tanzi told Acosta he was going to kill her and began to strangle her with a rope.
 According to his confession, he paused the attack to place duct tape over her mouth, nose, and eyes to quiet her before continuing to strangle her until she died.
 He then left her body in a wooded area.

 After murdering Acosta, Tanzi drove Acosta's van to Key West, where he used her ATM card, bought marijuana, and visited friends.
 Meanwhile, Acosta's friends and co-workers had reported her missing when she failed to return from her lunch break, prompting a police search.
 Two days after the murder, police located Acosta's van in Key West and approached Tanzi as he was getting into it.
 When confronted, Tanzi had receipts from his use of Acosta's ATM card in his pocket and told officers he "knew what this was about".
 He waived his rights and gave a detailed audio and videotaped confession to the assault, abduction, robbery, sexual battery, and murder.
 He also led investigators to the location where he had hidden Acosta's body and disposed of the duct tape and rope.
-Tanzi told police he couldn't let Acosta go because he would get caught quicker.
+Tanzi told police he could not let Acosta go because he would get caught more quickly.